Illuminum2/NanoLab/JOURNAL.md

 ## Day 8 (Mar 21) 2h
 I had another 10 hour school day, but I did some research into steppet motors and also did some work on my CAD designs.

+## Day 9 (Mar 22) 2h
+So I was only able to start working on this after 9pm, so I didn't get as much done as I would have liked, but I looked at some more control boards, and I also fixed a weird scaling issue and remodeled part of my tool head because I realized that the model of the hotend I had used was slightly off.